IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 Used by: This endpoint is used mainly by publishers.

 >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s PII to UID2 tokens for targeted advertising.
-This endpoint does not check for opt-out records.
-To check for opt-out requests, use the [POST /token/refreshpost-token-refresh.md) endpoint.
+By default, this endpoint does not check for opt-out records.
+To check if the user has opted out, use the optional `policy` request parameter with a value of `1`.

 ## Request Format